lisongxu/CSCE156-Lab-LinkedList/readme.md

   public int lastIndexOf(E e)
  ```

-4. Method `remvoeLast` removes the last node and returns the object that is contained in the removed node.
+4. Method `removeLast` removes the last node and returns the object that is contained in the removed node.

 ```java
   public E removeLast()